Gisela Perez Kusakawa

-Gisela is passionate about speaking on Asian American and immigration issues.
+Gisela is passionate about Asian American civil rights and immigration issues.
 She has been invited to speak on immigration issues such as on Southeast Asian deportations for the Pinay Powerhouse Conference, 2021; immigration to the U.S. for the S&R Foundation and Kingfisher Global Leadership Program, 2018; on investing in change at the national conference of JETAA, 2017; and on asylum and the right to freedom from fear for GW Law and The George Washington University Museum, 2019.
 She is a leading expert on policy and advocacy on anti-racial profiling having spoken at multiple engagements including with the Nuclear Regulatory Commission and appeared on multiple media publications and podcasts such as NPR, CNBC, MIT Technology Review, Los Angeles Times, Inside Higher Ed, and WTOP Podcast “Colors: A Dialogue on Race in America.”

 She received her B.A. in Political Science from Villanova University with a concentration in East Asian Studies and a Minor in Chinese and Business.